Virtual Target Trajectory Prediction for Stochastic Targets: Introduction

 \lettrine{P}{rediction} models play a critical role in the guidance and control of guided missiles.
 In order to effectively guide a missile to its target, it is necessary to predict the future trajectory of both the missile and the target.
 These predictions enable the computation of control commands within a guidance law.
 While the trajectory of the missile can often be predicted with high accuracy due to the deterministic nature of its dynamics, predicting the trajectory of the target is much more challenging because of its inherently stochastic behavior.

+Traditional prediction models for target motion assume deterministic behavior, either implicitly or explicitly.
+However, relying on a deterministic model for the target can degrade the performance of the guidance law because the control commands are based on a fixed prediction of the trajectory that may not align with the actual, more varied maneuvers that the target is executing.
+In reality, the motion of the target is not confined to a single deterministic model; it is capable of executing a wide range of possible maneuvers.

+This shift towards a probabilistic framework presents new challenges, particularly in the prediction of the future trajectory of the target, which is now described by a dynamic probability distribution rather than a single deterministic path.
+The future states of the target cannot be described as distinct trajectories, but rather as a time-varying probability distribution over the state space.
+Such problems are called multimodal trajectory prediction problems and have mostly been studied in the context of autonomous driving and pedestrians, but not in the context of guided missiles.

+One challenge for this kind of problem is that the probability distribution over the state space usually cannot be derived analytically, but rather has to be approximated in some way.
+Moreover, most algorithms (guidance laws, collision avoidance, etc.) expect deterministic trajectories, which creates a gap between the probabilistic nature of target motion and the requirements of downstream applications.

-Many traditional prediction models for target motion assume deterministic behavior, either implicitly or explicitly.
+Many traditional approaches have attempted to address target motion prediction.
 For example, the Proportional Navigation (PN) guidance law~\cite{adler1956missile} assumes that the target maintains a constant velocity, while the Zero-Effort-Miss (ZEM) guidance law~\cite{nesline1981new,guo2013applications} allows for arbitrary target dynamics within a deterministic framework.

-However, relying on a deterministic model for the target can degrade the performance of the guidance law.
-This is because the control commands are based on a fixed prediction of the trajectory of the target, which may not align with the actual, more varied maneuvers that the target is executing.
-In reality, the motion of the target is not confined to a single deterministic model; it is capable of executing a wide range of possible maneuvers.
-Recognizing this limitation,~\cite{Dwivedi2016} introduced an approach using an Extended Kalman Filter (EKF) to estimate not only the position and velocity of the target, but also the parameters governing its dynamics.

-This concept was further advanced in~\cite{schneider2022multi}, where a multi-hypothesis guidance approach was proposed.
-This method employed an Interacting Multiple Model (IMM) filter to estimate both the state of the target and the probability of various dynamics hypotheses being true at any given time.
-The IMM framework runs multiple EKFs in parallel, each corresponding to a different target dynamics hypothesis.
-In turn, multiple guidance laws are executed in parallel, with the final control commands derived by combining the outputs of the guidance laws according to the probability estimates of the various hypotheses.
+Recognizing the limitations of purely deterministic approaches,~\cite{Dwivedi2016} introduced an approach using an Extended Kalman Filter (EKF) to estimate not only the position and velocity of the target, but also the parameters governing its dynamics.
+This concept was further advanced in~\cite{schneider2022multi}, where a multi-hypothesis guidance approach was proposed using an Interacting Multiple Model (IMM) filter to estimate both the state of the target and the probability of various dynamics hypotheses.